-How Fat Transfer Breast Augmentation Works & What Results to Expect
+Fat Transfer Breast Augmentation Results, How It Works & What To Expect.

 Breast augmentation is a surgical procedure that can be used to enhance the size and shape of the breasts.
 There are two main types of breast augmentation: implants and fat transfer.

 Implants are silicone or saline sacs placed under the breast tissue or muscle to add volume.
 Fat transfer involves taking fat from another area of the body, such as the thighs or stomach, and injecting it into the breasts to add volume.

 Why do women choose to have breast augmentation surgery?